abz1997/abz1997/README.md

 - 👋 Hi, I’m @abz1997
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and python
+- I made this to track my learning and progress in data science and to also build a portfolio
 - 📫 How to reach me abdulgara45@googlemail.com

 <!---